Saransh-cpp/ROOT/README.md

 ROOT, but not the [particle physics one](https://github.com/root-project/root).
 Project submission for MATH-458: Programming concepts in scientific computing.

+The project bundles a header-only C++ library (`libROOT`) implementing root-finding algorithms and a CLI application (`root_cli`) to read and parse input, run the algorithms implemented in libROOT, and write the output to a file of specific format.

 ## Project structure

 The project uses the recommended [Canonical Project Structure](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1204r0.html) for C++ projects.